-This year, we are very excited to have two qualified ELSAs (Emotional Literacy Support Assistants) in school: The role of the ELSA is to offer social and emotional support for children who may be experiencing difficulties in their lives, or who may benefit from extra support.
-Subjects such as emotions, bereavement, anger management, self-esteem and anxiety management are examples of topics that may be discussed.
+We are very happy to have two qualified ELSAs (Emotional Literacy Support Assistants) in school: The role of the ELSA is to offer social and emotional support for children who may be experiencing difficulties in their lives, or who may benefit from extra support.
+Subjects such as emotions, bereavement, anger-management, self-esteem and anxiety management are examples of topics that may be discussed.
 This is usually delivered as a block of 1:1 sessions once a week for a maximum of 8 weeks.
 This is overseen by the school SENCO.
-Parents who feel that their child may benefit from this support should speak to their Child's class teacher in the first instance, and the class teacher will then liaise with the school SENCO.
+Parents who feel that their child may benefit from this support should speak to their child's class teacher in the first instance and the class teacher will then liaise with the school SENCO.